KewlKris/ip-scavenger-hunt/README.md

   GeoIp Scavenger Hunt
 </h1>

-This is a browser extension for Google Chrome which helps visualize all of the world wide connections we make while surfing the web!
+This is a browser extension for Google Chrome which helps visualize all of the worldwide connections we make while surfing the web!
+Is it possible to connect to every country in the world?

 ## Installation